 A Rewards Based System

-Pledges are enrolled in IEJL’s programs, designed to increase their level of ethical awareness.
+Pledges are enrolled in IEJL’s programs, which are designed to increase their level of ethical awareness.
 Pledges earn points for participating in these programs.
 As points accumulate, Pledges earn ranks of Bronze, Silver, Gold and Platinum.
 The higher their rank, the deeper discounts and better benefits they earn.
 The idea is to reward these future leaders for acting ethically so they will continue these practices in their future careers.
 There are multiple programs sponsored by IEJL in which Pledges can earn points.

 IEJL engages its future leaders by providing exciting and enriching content via an interdisciplinary enculturation system.
 This interactive content incorporates themes of corruption and ethics.
 It ranges from pop culture to current events and can be in the form of music, videos, audio narratives, news articles, or short stories.
 The premise is to provide content of all types and genres in order appeal to a wide range of preferences within the Pledge community.
-At the end of each piece of content, the Pledge receives points by analyzing the ethical consequences through a series of questions.
+At the end of each piece of content, the Pledge receives points by analyzing the ethical consequences through a series of short questions.

 City-based and university chapters across the country will serve as communities in which individuals can provide one another with face-to-face fellowship and peer support.
 It is nearly impossible for one person to fight off corruption, however it is difficult to deny the strength of a movement which has been ignited within a community.
 The future is in the hands of our young leaders and it is essential that they support each other in the identification of corruption and the implementation of ethical business practices.
-The main purpose of these local chapters will be to offer our future leaders a community in which they can cultivate these ethical business practices and provide one another with peer-support.
+The main purpose of these local chapters will be to offer our future leaders a community in which they can cultivate these ethical business practices and provide eachother with peer-support.
 Pledges can earn points by attending community-building activities, which may include member meetings, retreats, community service, campus outreach, and social outings.

 IEJL teams up with merchants to provide discounts, deals, and other opportunities for Pledges who have attained various Award levels.
 This further incentivizes IEJL Pledges to increase their ethical awareness and attain higher rankings in order to unlock access to greater economic benefits.